arjanafridi123/Airbnb-NYC-2019-Analysis-Using-Excel/README.md

 * How do monthly reviews vary across room types and neighborhood groups?
 * Who are the top 10 hosts based on reviews per month?
 * How does room availability differ across room types and neighborhood groups?
-* What relationships exist between Airbnb listing locations and neighborhoods?

 ---